alirezaabbaszadeh/Account-Seller-Bot/README.md

   `/resend`.
 - Stats for each product available via `/stats`.
 - Users can view the admin phone number with `/contact`.
+- Users can change the bot language with `/setlanguage`.

 ## Setup
 1. Install dependencies: